xcart/xcart-docs/_pages/kb_en/modules/sales_tax/seting_up_sales_tax.md

         2. In the **General tax rates** section below, add the tax rates you require.
             ![tax-sales-general-rates.png]({{site.baseurl}}/attachments/ref_aJPK4DHN/tax-sales-general-rates.png)
-            For more info, see the section ["Setting up your sales tax rates"](https://kb.x-cart.com/taxes/setting_up_sales_tax.html#setting-up-sales-tax-rates "Setting up sales tax") further in this article.
+            For more info, see {% link "Setting up Sales Tax Rates" ref_4oLvbanr %}.

-    *   If you need tax rates to be applied to shipping charges follow the steps described in {% link "Shipping Tax" ref_4nZM0iOX %}.
+    *   If you need tax rates to be applied to shipping charges follow the steps described in {% link "Sales Tax on Delivery" ref_69WqytK2 %}.

 5. Make sure sales tax calculation is enabled in your store.
 This is controlled by the **On**/**Off** button to the right of the **Tax title** field.
 When the sales tax calculation is enabled, the **On/Off** icon on the button is green.
     ![tax-sales-enabled.png]({{site.baseurl}}/attachments/ref_aJPK4DHN/tax-sales-enabled.png)